 After lunch we hopped back in our car with lavender on the brain.
 We knew we didn’t want to drive through Gordes to get there (it looked like a mess), so we went back down the mountain and then up the mountain on the other side of Gordes (couldn’t NOT go through Gordes, I guess).
 This is where we were met with a STUNNING view of Gordes along with one of the worst traffic jams of our trip (this is that second view I mentioned above).
 You see, on the back side of Gordes there is an amazing view of the city with a 1.5 lane road for cars.
 This road is peppered with tourists, locals, and tour buses.
 It is also not signed for where to or not to park.
 As such, many a car parks on the side of the road and gets out to take photos.
 This, my friends, is apparently a big no-no (police were called, license plates were recorded).
 It took us close to 20 minutes to get through this street (essentially, a tour bus was stuck due to the illegal parking), and we were never able to get out and get a photo.
 It’s too bad.
 But for you all, please see the below.
 It doesn’t really compare to what it looked like in person, but it’s all I can offer.
 Pro tip – there are amazing views of Gordes on ALL sides.
 Once you find a parking space, be sure to explore all sides on foot as much as you can, as parking is tricky up there.

 Enter Abbey Notre Dame de Senanque.
 It’s still an operating abbey and the fields are private property (though there are a few spots where you can walk amongst the lavender).
-It’s also forbidden to take any of the lavender with you (I found a few pieces on the ground, which I carried in my pocket and are in our apartment now…they smell AMAZING).
+It’s also forbidden to take any of the lavender with you (I found a few pieces on the ground [which is legal to take], which I carried in my pocket and are in our apartment now…they smell AMAZING).
 While it was a little overcast, the midday heat was strong and the abbey a bit busier than I might’ve expected (we saw a lot of the same people from Gordes walking around at the abbey).